jola-ds/synth-health-eval/4_src/README.md

 * **`generation.py`**: Defines the `GeneratorWrapper` class.
 This provides a unified interface for different synthetic data generators (Gaussian Copula, CTGAN), handling training, sampling, and persistence.
+It also includes the DCR privacy check.

 ### 3. Evaluation & Analysis